 If it is stated in the service agreement that the director has a period of employment longer than 2 years then the contract itself must be approved by an ordinary resolution of the company’s members.

-After formal appointment of a director, the new director must be reported to Companies House within 14 days.
-You must also ensure that you update the register of directors’ residential address and general register of directors.
+After the formal appointment of a director, the new director must be reported to Companies House within 14 days.
+You must also ensure that you update the register of directors’ residential addresses and general register of directors.

-In the same that the articles of association explain the processes for the appointment of directors they also detail the processes for the removal of directors.
+The same articles of association that explain the processes for the appointment of directors also detail the processes for the removal of directors.
 Typically, the articles will state that a director can be removed following a majority of the shareholders of the company or through the consent of the board.